geminerald/geminerald/README.md

   <img src="https://media.giphy.com/media/yoJC2A59OCZHs1LXvW/giphy.gif">
 </p>

-I am a Full stack Developer.
+I am a Full stack Developer based in the Dublin area.
 I love learning new technologies and the creating and problem solving that comes with it.

 ### Languages I Know